 Wycombe Homeless Connection

 Younger People with Dementia was established in 2012 to provide a range of unique support and ancillary services to people diagnosed with Young Onset Dementia (people under the age of 65) and to their families and carers, across Berkshire covering Maidenhead, Newbury, Reading, Slough and Wokingham.
-We provide advice, help and support to enable people affected by Young Onset Dementia to have a fuller life, offer assistance, whether practical, motivational or through a mix of communication, personal meetings and social events, to enable them to better cope with the challenges that they face with this progressive disease, particularly at a life stage when they would expect to still have a career, be supporting their family and have an active social life.
+We provide advice, help and support, through workshops, support groups and social events to enable people affected by Young Onset Dementia to live a fuller life, enabling them to better cope with the challenges that they face with this progressive disease, particularly at a life stage when they would expect to still have a career, be supporting their family and have an active social life.

 Marlow Sports Club